EscapESC/MorseRPIpico-PC/README.md

 ### Modes
 The program has two output modes.
    - morse(0) this outputs a morse signal to a single button.
-   - keyboard(1) this outputs the a keyboard presses.
+   - keyboard(1) this mode outputs keyboard presses.
 > [!Note]
 > The keyboard mode depends on yours keyboard layout. ( changes z and y for QWERTZ layouts etc...)